sammiee5311/medicine_vending_machine/README.md

 ### Hardward
 - [x] control motors
-- [ ] make a frame by using a 3D printer
+- [x] make a frame with acrylic plates
 - [ ] complete the machine

 ### Software